6 Minute Read

 The easiest way to avoid paying PMI is to avoid a mortgage entirely by saving up and making Dave’s recommended 100% down payment.
 You’d be amazed at how affordable home shopping is when you pay cash for your house!

-You don’t have to go through the mortgage process alone.
-Working with a reputable mortgage company will provide you with the peace of mind that you’re making the best decision with the best information available.
+We know the mortgage process can be a minefield, but you don’t have to go through it alone!
+Working with a trusted mortgage company will give you peace of mind, knowing you’re making the best decision with the best information available.

 That’s why Dave recommends Churchill Mortgage to help you streamline the mortgage process, cut through the clutter, and stay on the path to winning with your finances.